Frequently Asked Questions

 For the Point-of Care Ultrasound (POCUS) Fundamentals Certificate, you have to complete 8 (eight) modules (by either completing the Reviews or Knowledge Checks), and you have to pass a 35 question, multiple-choice examination.
 Once you register, you will be given 30 (thirty) days to complete the process.

 For the Clinical Certificates and Specialty Certifications, you have to complete a Peer Evaluation concerning your POCUS abilities for the content area(s) of interest, as well as a Clinical Case Assessment for each content area.
 For the Clinical Certificates, you will have 90 (ninety) days to complete both the Peer Evaluation and the Clinical Case Assessment once you register.
-For the Specialty Certifications, you will have 180 days from registration to complete all assessment components (the Peer Evaluation and all of the Clinical Case Assessments).
+For the Specialty Certifications, you will have 180 days from registration to complete all assessment components (the Practical Component with peer evaluations and video submissions along with all of the Clinical Case Assessments).

 The Clinical Case Assessment presents simulated cases with questions regarding POCUS.
 The number of cases presented varies by content area, and the number of questions per case also varies per content area.
 A good rule of thumb is to allow 20-30 minutes per case, but many will people will find that they actually use less time.

 Earning a Certificate or Specialty Certification from the Point-of-Care (POCUS) Certification Academy acknowledges that a provider possesses a core body of POCUS knowledge.
 Your Certificate or Specialty Certification stands as a commitment to professional and ethical service and illustrates your dedication to lifelong learning through continual growth and professional development.
 Providers may choose to pursue Certificates or Specialty Certifications for a variety of reasons, including:

 - Shows your commitment to excellence in patient care

 - Documents the highest attainable certification in POCUS

 - Provides a critical edge in supporting patient safety